Skip to main content

 claimed_deadlinedatetimeThe deadline claimed by the LLM

-difference_daysintAbsolute difference in days between claimed and computed
+difference_daysOptional[int]Absolute difference in days between claimed and computed.
+None when no deadline could be computed.

 verification_modestrAlways "SYMBOLIC" for legal verification